CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-templates.md

 # Sending emails based on templates

 A couple of examples ([1](rest-send-json "Let SMTPeter create a MIME"), [2](rest-mime)) of how you can send data to SMTPeter have already been given.
-Besides these options you can also use [Responsive Email](https://www.responsiveemail.com/) templates.
-Responsive Email templates brings a couple of advantages.
+Besides these options you can use [Responsive Email](https://www.responsiveemail.com/) templates too.
+These JSON templates brings a couple of advantages.
-Firstly, you can create the template with the extensive *drag-and-drop* editor in the dashboard, so you don't have to write the raw HTML yourself.
+Firstly, you can create the template with the extensive *drag-and-drop* editor in the dashboard, so you don't have to write the raw HTML yourself, although this is definitely also an option.
 Not only is it easy to create a template, you also have a clear overview of all your templates in the dashboard.
-A second benefit of using template is that mails based on a template are responsive.
-This means that a mail opened on a regular PC can be displayed differently than a mail opened on a mobile device like tablet or smart phone.
-This implies that your mail always looks great!
+A second benefit of using JSON templates is that emails based on a JSON template are responsive.
+This means that a email opened on a wide screen can be displayed differently than a email opened on a mobile device like tablet or smartphone.
+This implies that your email always looks great!

 ## Template IDs